Discover Freestone & Occidental: Sonoma County’s Hidden Gems

 Photo courtesy of Inn at Occidental

 The Occidental Guest House properties are another standout option in the area.
-Visitors stay in lodging that is beautifully integrated with surrounding nature — some of the most majestic in California.
+Visitors stay in lodging that is beautifully integrated with the surrounding nature — some of the most majestic in California.
 Choose from three different guest houses, depending on your preferred natural element: The Farmhouse, The Trees, or The Hills.
-All three offer spectacular views of the Occidental Valley and surrounding Redwoods.
+All three offer spectacular views of the Occidental Valley and the surrounding Redwoods.
 The restaurant at the adjoining Union Hotel offers family-style Italian dining seven days a week.

 For a slice of history, stay at the Valley Ford Hotel, built in 1864 but appointed with modern Wine Country amenities.
 Each room features Egyptian cotton sheets, bathrobes, and oversized bath towels to enhance your stay.